 - having a previous history of ectopic pregnancies

-- previous surgery on your fallopian tubes - such as an unsuccessful female sterilisation procedure
+- previous surgery on your fallopian tubes - such as an unsuccessful female sterilisation procedure, or other surgery in your pelvis or abdomen

 - fertility treatment, such as IVF - taking medication to stimulate ovulation (the release of an egg) can increase the risk of ectopic pregnancy